cdisc-org/DataExchange-ODM-LinkML/docs/KeySet.md

     required: true
   SubjectKey:
     name: SubjectKey
+    description: Reference to a SubjectKey attribute value for a SubjectData child element of this ClinicalData element.
+    comments:
+    - 'Optional

+      Matches the SubjectKey attribute for a ClinicalData/SubjectData element.'
     domain_of:
     - SubjectData
     - KeySet
     range: subjectKey
   MetaDataVersionOID:
     name: MetaDataVersionOID
+    description: Reference to a MetaDataVersionOID attribute value for this ClinicalData element.
+    comments:
+    - 'Optional

+      Matches the MetaDataVersionOID attribute for this ClinicalData element.'
     domain_of:
     - Include
     - SourceItem